ebi-jdispatcher/webservice-clients-generator/README.md

-# EBI Tools Generator
+# Web Service Client Generator
-Tool to generate python clients for EBI's tools
+Tool to generate Python clients for EBI's Job Dispatcher Web Service tools.

 ### How to use it